Kilmun Arboretum

 Kilmun Arboretum Trails

-There are steeper slopes on the Conifer Trail, which take around 30 minutes.
-This time there are redwoods and sequoias from California and monkey puzzles from South America.
-You will also get good views through the trees to Holy Loch.
+The Conifer Trail has steeper slopes and takes around 30 minutes.
+This time, there are redwoods and sequoias from California and monkey puzzles from South America.
+You will also get good views through the trees of Holy Loch.

 Finally, the longest trail, but still less than an hour, is the Eucalyptus Trail, where you experience the tres of the Australian bush.
 There are some longer, steeper slopes and bridges.